 It’s not entirely clear how the app makes money.
 Some online reviewers suggest the company earns interest off the cash sitting in accounts, but that seems unlikely given how much interest the company pays out.

 Matador had a soft launch in 2017 and became available to the general public in early 2019.
+It changed its name to Public at the end of August that same year.
 According to Crunchbase, it gets roughly 1,000 downloads a month.
 The app is currently only available for iOS.
 Users on the Apple App Store have rated it 4.3 (out of 5) stars.

 If you are looking to start an investment club, this app would be great for you.
 Members can follow each other and automatically see each other’s trades.
 The platform also provides investing themes to explore, such as tech giants, S&P 500 companies led by female CEOs, IPOs and cannabis companies.

-Why You May Not Like the Matador App
+Why You May Not Like the Public (Formerly Matador) App

 If you don’t have an iPhone, this app isn’t for you.
-At least not until Matador releases its Android version, which its site says will be soon.
-(SmartAsset called to get a date and was told that Matador is working on it but has no date to provide).
+At least not until Public releases its Android version, which its site says will be soon.
+(SmartAsset called to get a date and was told that Public is working on it but has no date to provide).
 You can sign up on the site to be alerted when the Android version does become available.

 Also, this app may not be for you if you make a lot of trades and want to use only one platform.
 As mentioned earlier, day trading is not allowed – and accounts found to be making more than four round trades (the technical definition of day trading) will be restricted.